-The reason for the crucial statement above is the abnormal behavior of parameter D” of Earth-Moon system from 1000 B.C. to 1100 A.D.: either the Earth increased considerably its speed of rotation (case X) or the moon the Moon was rapidly changing its orbit (case Y) during this period.
+The irrefutable reason for the crucial statement above is the abnormal behavior of parameter D” of Earth-Moon system from 1000 B.C. to 1100 A.D.: either the Earth increased considerably its speed of rotation (case X) or the Moon was rapidly changing its orbit (case Y) during this period.
 Both cases X and Y are impossible astronomically.

 Case B: 1000 years ago civilization didn’t exist, therefore, people could not write as yet (sic!) to register the events of the full solar eclipses which is theoretically possible if the consensual chronology of the world history is wrong.